-The Administration's Fiscal Year (FY) 2026 budget justification proposes folding the UCEDDs and four other unique programs into the Independent Living (IL) program under a single, broad allocation:
+The Administration's Fiscal Year (FY) 2026 budget justification proposes outright eliminating the UCEDDs and four other unique programs and then folding their funding into the Independent Living (IL) program under a single, broad allocation:

 "The FY 2026 request for Independent Living is \$228,183,000.
 It includes a proposal allowing the expanded funding to be used to continue the activities previously provided by University Centers for Excellence in Developmental Disabilities, Developmental Disabilities Projects of National Significance, the Limb Loss Resource Center, and the Paralysis Resource Center, and providing Voting Access for People with Disabilities.
 Allowing funding in each state to be distributed based on state need increases program flexibility and improves the ability to target funding as needed."